-I am a comics-maker/researcher/writer and a South Asian immigrant based in New York, originally from Calcutta, India.
+I am a South Asian researcher, writer, and comics maker based in New York.

-I also wrote for this year's Eisner winning journal of "Best Comics-Related Journalism" Women Write About Comics.
+◦ I wrote for 2020's Eisner winning journal of "Best Comics-Related Journalism" Women Write About Comics.
 You can here my two part essay here.